 Who is Aslan Karatsev’s coach?

-According to the ATP website, Yahor Yatsyk, a Belarusian ranked 682nd in the world in doubles in 2013, has recently been his coach.
-Before, he worked for more than two years, until the end of 2020, with Alberto Lopez, who notably coached Garbiñe Muguruza from 2005 to 2011.
+According to the ATP website, Karatsev is currently without a coach.
+Yahor Yatsyk, a Belarusian ranked 682nd in the world in doubles in 2013, had been his coach until recently.
+Prior to that, he worked for more than two years, until the end of 2020, with Alberto Lopez, who had coached Garbiñe Muguruza for more than five years.

 When did he start his professional career?